 Now that Kai knows that this particular issue can cause a problem on the Buttercup Games site, they decide to do some preventative work for their SRE team.
 Kai takes the query they created in Splunk Log Observer and saves it as a metric.

 Doing this defines log metricization rules that create a log-derived metric that shows aggregate counts.
-Kai’s team can embed this log-derived metric in charts, dashboards, and alerts that can help them identify this issue faster should it come up again in the future.
+Kai’s team can embed this log-derived metric in charts, dashboards, and alerts that can help them identify this issue faster if it comes up again in the future.

 Learn more 🔗

 For details about creating metrics from logs and displaying them in a chart, see Create metrics from your logs with log metricization rules.

 For details about creating detectors to issue alerts based on charts or metrics, see Create detectors to trigger alerts.